channaveerp/Mcode/JavaScipt/Readnotes/basics.md

 - It **throws errors for silent mistakes**, helping developers debug code more easily.
 - It is **automatically enabled in ES6 modules**.

-Would you like a real-world use case example? 🚀

 ## 24. What's the value of `this` in JavaScript?

 **Explanation:**